ucsd-cse130/wi20/lectures/00-hello.md

 <br>
 <br>

 ## Exams

 ### Midterm

-- in-class on *Friday, May 10*
+- in-class on *Monday, Feb 10*
 - 2-sided "cheat sheet"

 ### Final

-- Jun 14, 3-5p
+- March 18, 8-11a
 - 2-sided "cheat sheet"
 - The final is cumulative
 - Midterm grade is calculated as `midterm > 0 ?  max(final, midterm) : 0`
   - you get a second chance if you don’t do well on the midterm
-    - you must show up to both the midterm and the final
+  - you **must take** the midterm and the final

 <br>
 <br>